 How to Provide Good Air Circulation in the Garden

-- Make sure it has plenty of sun exposure, especially in the morning, when dew is settling in.
+- Make sure your garden has plenty of sun exposure, especially in the morning, when dew is settling in.
 Be particularly vigilant with plants that are mildew magnets, like phlox, bee balm, and lilacs.

-- Nearby walls, hedges and other tall structures should be taken into account when laying out your garden.
-These will not only block light, they also cut off breezes.
+- Take nearby walls, hedges and other tall structures into account when laying out your garden.
+These will not only block light, but they also cut off breezes.
 Make sure there is plenty of room between these structures and your plants.

 Special Considerations for Indoor Plants